kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 If you didn't set a root password, do so now by typing `passwd`.

-You should also create a user for yourself because loggging in as root is dangerous.
+You should also create an admin user for yourself because loggging in as root is dangerous.

 1. Create a password: